-This motion can apply to any item that is on the Speaker's table in the House or on the Secretary's desk in the Senate.
+House or on the Secretary's desk in the Senate.
 The motion is used to revive a bill that was reported unfavorably by a standing committee and thus is "lying on the table."
-A motion to take from the table requires the approval of a majority of members elected if it is recommended by the Rules Committee; otherwise it requires three-fifths of those elected.
+A motion to take from the table requires the approval of a majority of members elected if it is recommended by the Rules Committee in the House or the Committee on Assignments in the Senate;